breno-rdv/cars-api/README.md

 npm run start:dev
 ```

+# Migrations

+It is managed by `graphile-migrate`.

+To run a migration, execute:

+// TODO

 # Clean Architecture Implementation

 This project follows Clean Architecture principles to maintain a scalable, testable, and maintainable codebase.